 Cardiac rehabilitation helps patients recover from their heart condition and maximises the potential of good cardiac health.
-The Department of Cardiology at NHCS explains in detail.
+The Department of Cardiology at National Heart Centre Singapore (NHCS) explains in detail.

-If you have had a heart attack, cardiac rehabilitation might be good for you.
+If you have had a heart attack, cardiac rehabilitation is vital to prevent another attack.

 The